eliataylor/objects-actions/README.md

 `sh fakedata.sh newproject`
 By default 5 of each object type will be created.
 You can change the numbers and control which users create content from [newproject/databuilder/src/WorldBuilder.ts#L168](stack/databuilder/src/WorldBuilder.ts#L168)

+### Test your WebApp
+`sh fakedata.sh newproject`
+By default 5 of each object type will be created.
+You can change the numbers and control which users create content from [newproject/databuilder/src/WorldBuilder.ts#L168](stack/databuilder/src/WorldBuilder.ts#L168)

 ---

 #### If you already have a codebase or only want to generate TypeScript or Django code visit [USAGE.md](USAGE.md) to generate individual files